MicrosoftDocs/dynamics-365-intelligent-order-management/topics/troubleshoot-errors.md

   - sfi-image-nochange
 ---

-# Error handling and troubleshooting
+# Error handling

 [!include [banner](includes/banner.md)]
 [!include [banner](includes/preview-banner.md)]

-This article describes error handling and troubleshooting in Microsoft Dynamics 365 Intelligent Order Management.
+This article describes error handling in Microsoft Dynamics 365 Intelligent Order Management.

 Dynamics 365 Intelligent Order Management has five primary error handling pages that you can use to diagnose issues with your environment.
 Each error handling page provides different information, based on the type of error.